pupilfirst/wd101-scripts/building-web-forms/creating-form-validations/README.md

 If the data entered in a form field follows all the rules specified by the above attributes, it is considered valid.
 If not, it is considered invalid.

-When an element is `valid`, the following things are true:
+When an element is `valid`, the following are true:

 The element matches the `:valid` CSS pseudo-class, which lets you apply a specific style to valid elements.